henrinwaar/OLBD_JassDesq/README.md

 ## Name of the participants of the project:

-Thomas JASSEM - Master Data Science UPM \n
+Thomas JASSEM - Master Data Science UPM

 Henri DESQUESSES - Master Data Science UPM